Can You Eat Mussels While Pregnant?

 Pregnancy is a delicate time where the immunity of the mother gets severely compromised just so the immune cells don’t attack the fetus.
 Caution must be applied while choosing food because the mother and her unborn baby are at an increased risk of food-borne illnesses that can damage the growing fetus.
 Some such illnesses like Listeria and Toxoplasma gondii infect the fetus while the mother may not feel sick at all.
 When it comes to seafood, it is the raw seafood that’s tricky because seawater can harbor many parasites and bacteria including Listeria and Salmonella.
 So dishes like sushi, sashimi, raw oysters, clams, etc should be erased from a pregnant woman’s diet chart.5 Other than raw seafood, seafood that is smoked and fish with high levels of mercury like shark, swordfish, king mackerel, tile fish, and tuna are some fish high in mercury.6

 Can Mussels Be Eaten During Pregnancy?

 That takes us to the question: Are mussels safe during pregnancy?
 Mussel is the common name for several kinds of bivalve molluscs and clams.
 Largely found in saltwater, there are freshwater mussels as well.
-Mussles, like other seafood, are safe during pregnancy.
-In fact, it is good to have mussels which are one of the best sources of Omega-3 fatty acids.
-Did you know mussels has over 8 times more iron than chicken, 9 and 5 times more vitamin B12 than beef and salmon respectively?
+Mussels, like other seafood, are safe during pregnancy.
+In fact, it is good to have mussels which are one of the best sources of omega-3 fatty acids.
+Did you know mussels have over 8 times more iron than chicken, 9 and 5 times more vitamin B12 than beef and salmon respectively?
 It also contains 3 times the amount of riboflavin than salmon and nearly twice that is found in chicken.7

 How Should Mussels Be Eaten?